trampgeek/moodle-qtype_coderunner/ReadmeScratchpadUi.md

       - `returncode`: Exit code from program run.
       - `stdout`: Stdout text from program run.
       - `stderr`: Error text from program run.
-      - `files`: Images encoded in base64 text encoding.
-These will be displayed above any stdout text.
+      - `files`: An object containing filenames mapped to base64 encoded images.
+These will be displayed below any stdout text.
     - When the `returncode` is set to `42`, an HTML input field will be added after the last `stdout` received.
       When the enter key is pressed inside the input, the input's value is added to stdin and the program is run again with this updated stdin.
       This is repeated until `returncode` is not set to `42`.